 A Special Destination

-The keys to individuality and expression of our unique terroir are growing great grapes in the vineyard using intensive, impeccable, sustainable viticulture and the best of organic principles, combined with minimal intervention/additions by the winemaker, ie keeping the winemaking as simple and as clean as possible.
-Minimal or no crushing, no pumping of must, no fining with animal products, nil chemical residue program, gentle slow natural ferments in small batches and, the most important single factor – time – that is extended cellar ageing – typically we do 6-9 years of bottle-ageing in the cellar before release – to allow slow, natural development in the bottle in our perfectly-controlled cellar to achieve optimal drinking age in the bottle.
-When our winemaker wants to start drinking a vintage is when we release to you!
+Our keys to maximizing individuality and expression of our unique terroir are growing great hand-picked and selected grapes in the vineyard using intensive, impeccable, sustainable, low-cropping viticulture with careful canopy and soil management following the best organic principles and complete avoidance of herbicides, along with nil or minimal intervention by the winemaker, ie keeping the winemaking as simple and as clean as possible.
+Our processes avoid crushing, pumping of must and fining with animal products.
+Our ferments are gentle slow, natural ferments in small batches with minimal cap plunging.
+After light pressing off the skins the most important single factor in our winemaking program is – time – that is extended cellar ageing – bottling after 3 to four years followed typically another 3-6 years of bottle ageing in the cellar before release – to allow slow, natural development in the bottle in controlled cellar conditions to achieve optimal drinking age in the bottle.
+We taste each vintage every year and when our winemaker wants to start drinking a vintage is when we release to you!
 Buano vino lentamente or ‘slow wines’.
 Remember, fine wine takes time!

 By keeping things as pure and simple in the vineyard and winery as we can, we hope we might better express our turangawaewae – and, by allowing the vineyard terroir to do the talking – give our wines a sense of place.
 After all, our vineyard sits on a very special geological site of an ancient mountain ridge (once 10,000 feet high) composed of Upper Jurassic sedimentary sandstones, cherts and greywackes, injected here and there with volcanic basaltic lavas that enrich our soils – already layered with volcanic ash from nearby Rangitoto, with iron and magnesium minerals.
 You just might be tasting 155 million years of geological history in your glass!